Last Updated on

-CT scans have a number of uses, making them well-suited to examine people who have internal injuries or have suffered other types of trauma.
-You can use a CT scan to visualize nearly every part of the body, in order to diagnose disease or injury, or plan medical treatments that include surgery.
+CT scanners have several uses, making them well-suited to examine people who have internal injuries or have suffered other types of trauma.
+You can use a CT scan to visualize nearly every part of the body, diagnose disease or injury, or plan medical treatments, including surgery.

-Using CT scanners helps to reduce the need for invasive procedures because the imaging equipment allows a detailed glimpse into the body without needing to resort to surgery.
+Using CT scanners helps reduce the need for invasive procedures because the imaging equipment allows a detailed glimpse into the body without resorting to surgery.

-A single slice CT scanner can acquire one image per rotation.
+A single-slice CT scanner can acquire one image per rotation.
 A scanner with more slices takes a CT scan much faster.
 Multi-slice scanners make it easier to examine small children or weak elderly patients who cannot lie still for long.
-Though multiple slice CT machines have become the industry norm, the single slice machine remains a useful component and is expected to be around for quite some time.
+Though multiple-slice CT machines have become the industry norm, the single-slice machine remains a valuable component and is expected to be around for quite some time.

-A 64-slice scanner has significantly improved CT angiography and is recommended for cardiac studies performed either before or after a heart attack.
-Both the speed and sensitivity of these scanners allow doctors to see how well the heart is contracting while viewing the walls of the arteries, as well as observe tiny vessels and arterial branches.
-These machines are capable of producing an exceptionally sharp image of even the finest details, which significantly reduces scan time.
+A 64-slice scanner has significantly improved CT angiography and is recommended for cardiac studies performed before or after a heart attack.
+The speed and sensitivity of these scanners allow doctors to see how well the heart is contracting while viewing the walls of the arteries and observing tiny vessels and arterial branches.
+These machines can produce an exceptionally sharp image of even the finest details, significantly reducing scan time.